Brands belong on asses.

 When people get shot with a gun, they generally aren't told about it in advance so that they can avoid it - if they did, I might not have a job.
 Stop turning to the internet for solace.

 You should be able to read my stuff and get a feel for who I am, not who I want you to think I am.
 If you think my media footprint represents what goes on in my head, then you aren't paying attention.
-You might want to find your safe space before you enter that zone, because it has more rage and judgement and passion than ever bubbles to the surface.
+You might want to find your safe space before you enter that zone because it has more rage and judgment and passion than ever bubbles to the surface.

 Museums should be curated, not your life.